 This means any test performed by the California Highway Patrol or local law enforcement would be questionable and could be challenged by the allegedly impaired driver.
 This will make enforcement problematic and likely less successful than efforts to prevent drunk driving.

-For anyone involved in a crash with an impaired driver, it will be important to have a very through drug testing performed after the crash, as well as a complete police report indicating the behavior of the driver and any other signs of their impairment from marijuana or other drugs.
+For anyone involved in a crash with an impaired driver, it will be important to have a very thorough drug testing performed after the crash, as well as a complete police report indicating the behavior of the driver and any other signs of their impairment from marijuana or other drugs.